agerdes/voicemailer.rb/README.md

 If all assertions run with no failures, you've successfully installed the project to your local environment!

-(c) Aaron Gerdes.
+Copyright (c) Aaron Gerdes.
 All rights reserved.